djannot/dcos-demos/dcos-secure-pipeline/README.md

 If you deploy it in strict mode, you need to setup the DCOS cli using `https` (dcos cluster setup `https://`).

-You also need to make sure `jq` is installed on your computer.
+You need to make sure `jq` and a JRA are installed on your computer.

 ## Deployment